 Fibromyalgia and serotonin deficiency

 Fibromyalgia, a pain disorder which is widely considered to be neuropsychiatric in nature, and which modern medicine has very few treatment options.
 According to a 2014 survey by the National Pain Report, over 30% of fibromyalgia sufferers use medical cannabis as treatment, whether self-medicated or by prescription.
 Of those who reported having used medical cannabis, 62% reported significant improvement after treatment.
+This kind of self-report does not prove that cannabis is an effective treatment for Fibromyalgia, but indicates the need for randomized controlled trials testing this hypothesis.

 In another study which documented the effect of nabilone on fibromyalgia sufferers, subjects experienced significant improvement of symptoms when administered the cannabinoid.
 Another study demonstrated that quality of life was markedly improved in fibromyalgia sufferers that self-administered oral or smoked cannabis.